KhronosGroup/VulkanSC-Tools/devsim/README.md

 ## Building the Vulkan SC Device Simulation Layer

-In order to build the Vulkan SC Device Simulation Layer, enable the `BUILD_VKSC_DEVSIM` build option when building the VulkanSC-Tools.
+The Vulkan SC Device Simulation Layer is built when the `BUILD_VKSC_DEVSIM` build option is enabled (default for Vulkan SC builds) when building the VulkanSC-Tools.

 ## Using the Vulkan SC Device Simulation Layer